CONSIDER AMYLOID PLAQUE BIOMARKER TESTING AS THE NEXT STEP FOR YOUR PATIENTS

 IMPRESSION: Positive scan, indicating moderate to frequent beta-amyloid neuritic plaques

-NOTE: Amyvid is a radioactive diagnostic agent for Positron Emission Tomography (PET) imaging of the brain to estimate beta-amyloid neuritic plaque density in adult patients with cognitive impairment who are being evaluated for Alzheimer’s disease and other causes of cognitive decline.
+NOTE: Amyvid is a radioactive diagnostic drug indicated for positron emission tomography (PET) of the brain to estimate amyloid beta neuritic plaque density in adults with cognitive impairment for:

-CT=computed tomography; MCI=mild cognitive impairment; MMSE=Mini-Mental State Examination; PET=positron emission tomography; TSH=thyroid-stimulating hormone
+MCI=mild cognitive impairment; MMSE=Mini-Mental State Examination; MRI=magnetic resonance imaging; PET=positron emission tomography; TSH=thyroid-stimulating hormone.

 Patient profile image with text surrounding: worsening memory, social withdrawal, communication problems, difficulty with numbers